Full-Length Play

 CAST: 2M, 2F

-SETTING & TIME: homes in 8th century Mexico, 18th century Paris, 21st century Scarsdale, NY, and a future time and place.
+Homes in 8th century Mexico, 18th century Paris, 21st century Scarsdale, NY, and a future time and place.

 PRODUCTION HISTORY

-2009: READING, Northern Writes (3rd annual new play festival), Penobscot Theatre Company, Bangor, Maine, Scott RC Levy, Producing Artistic Director.
+2009: Northern Writes (3rd annual new play festival), Penobscot Theatre Company, Bangor, Maine, Scott RC Levy, Producing Artistic Director.

 HONOR